limikael/ideas/BananaLeafPublishing.md

 # Banana Leaf Publishing

-*By Appointment To The Royal Court Of Ubub*
+*By Appointment To The Royal Court Of Ubud*

 In a cave, in a secret location in Bali, lives a mysterious Woman.
 She is the maker of books.
 The books have a beautiful aura of spirituality, they are handmade of rice paper, and beutifully decorated.